-What is the biggest mistake people make when looking for tax-friendly countries?
-Judging a country’s taxation policies by looking at its headline tax rates.
+Very few things in life are straightforward, and taxes can definitely be added to the list.
+What’s the biggest mistake people make when looking for tax-friendly countries?
+Judging their taxation policies by first looking at headline tax rates.

-Another word we see thrown around a lot is “tax haven.”
-Yes, certain countries around the world can be termed tax havens, but not every country with a flexible tax regime is a tax haven.
+Another term we see thrown around a lot is “tax haven.”
+Yes, certain countries can be termed tax havens, but not every country with a flexible tax regime is a tax haven.

 Countries with low or no personal income tax rates can impose a high corporate tax.
 Alternatively, seemingly business-friendly countries can levy high personal income taxes.

-Today, we’ll talk about countries that you may think have high taxes, but you can potentially live in those countries with low taxes if you plan it right.
+Now, we’ll cover countries with lower taxes, where you can potentially live well, if you plan it right.

 If you are looking to move to a foreign country to live, work, or set up a business, you’ll be pleased to know that most countries on our list have special incentives for foreigners.